shopware/docs/resources/references/core-reference/dal-reference/filters-reference.md

 </Tab>
 </Tabs>

-In general, the storage systems are **case insensitive**, meaning that when filtering values to search for a string, the casing of the filter values doesn't affect their handling.
+In general, the storage systems are **case-insensitive**, meaning that when filtering values to search for a string, the casing of the filter values doesn't affect their handling.